apache/echarts-doc/en/option/series/pie.md

     defaultRadius = "[0, '75%']"
 ) }}

-You can set a large inner radius for a Donut chart.
+Donut chart can be achieved by setting a inner radius.

 {{ use: partial-seriesLayoutBy() }}